 As explained earlier we are now covering a crucial subject in OFC: your openings.
-And this is a part two of blog about opening with Flushes.
+And this is a part three of blog about opening with Flushes.

-Indeed, the way you will chose to place your initial 5 cards will be the foundation of your hand and it therefore represent one of the most important decision you will have to make in Open Face Chinese Poker.
+Indeed, the way you will chose to place your initial 5 cards will be the foundation of your hand.
+It therefore represent one of the most important decision you will have to make in Open Face Chinese Poker.

 We are studying all the best openings in order of the highest starting hands by ranking, until we reach the very worst opening hand with 5 rags such as 10-7-5-4-3 in 4 different suits.

 Remember that one of the ultimate goals in Chinese Poker is to reach Fantasyland (FL), so starting with the most effective placement will greatly help you get there!

 Let’s look at the next category in order of ranking hands: Opening with Flushes and Flush Draws.